Adapted from Emilie Raffa’s Artisan Sourdough Made Simple

 - 500 g (4 cups plus 2 tbsp) bread flour

-- MAKE THE DOUGH: In the evening, whisk the starter and water together in a large bowl with a fork.
+- Make the dough: In the evening, whisk the starter and water together in a large bowl with a fork or spatula.
 Add the flour and salt.
-Mix to combine, then finish by hand to form a rough dough.
-Cover with a damp towel and let rest for 1 hour.
-Replenish your starter with fresh flour and water, and store according to preference.
-After the dough has rested, work it into a ball, about 15 to 20 seconds.
+Mix to combine, finishing by hand if necessary to form a rough dough.
+Cover with a damp towel and let rest for 30 minutes.

-- Preheat your oven to 500°F (260°C).
+- Place a Dutch oven in your oven, and preheat your oven to 550°F (290°C).
 Cut a piece of parchment to fit the size of your baking pot.

-- SCORE: Place the parchment over the dough and invert the bowl to release.
-Dust the surface with flour and rub with your hands to coat.
-Using the tip of a small knife or a razor blade, score the dough however you wish — see photos above for a simple inspiration.
-Use the parchment to transfer the dough into the baking pot.
+- Score: Place the parchment over the dough and invert the bowl to release.
+Using the tip of a small knife or a razor blade, score the dough however you wish — a simple “X” is nice.
+Use the parchment to carefully transfer the dough into the preheated baking pot.

-- BAKE: Place the pot on the center rack, and reduce the heat to 450°F (230°C).
-Bake the dough for 20 minutes, covered.
-Remove the lid, and continue to bake for 30 minutes, checking after 20 — my oven runs hot, so often I’ll remove it from the pot after 20 minutes.
-Lift the loaf out of the pot, and bake directly on the oven rack for the last 5 to 10 minutes.
+- Bake: Carefully cover the pot, close the oven, and reduce the heat to 450°F (230°C).
+Bake the dough for 30 minutes, covered.
+Remove the lid, lower the temperature to 400ºF (200ºC) and continue to bake for 10 – 15 minutes more.
+If necessary, lift the loaf out of the pot, and bake directly on the oven rack for the last 5 to 10 minutes.
 Cool on a wire rack for 1 hour before slicing.

-- This loaf will stay fresh up to 1 day stored at room temperature in a plastic bag.
+- This loaf will stay fresh up to 3 days stored at room temperature in an airtight plastic bag or container.
+It freezes beautifully, too.

 - NOTE: In baker’s terms, hydration is the total amount of water (or liquid) divided by the total amount of flour.
 This dough is considered high hydration at 75% and is a wet dough.
 Low hydration doughs, which are drier and have smaller holes, fall in the 50% to 68% range.